-Here are some simple ways to tell if sites are built with WordPress:
+Here are a number of methods you can use to quickly tell if sites are running on WordPress:

-If you know how to access the source code of a web page (e.g. Firefox Menu > Web Developer > Page Source if using Firefox, or Google Menu > More Tools > View Source if using Google Chrome), you can look for obvious telltale footprints that the site was built using WordPress …
+If you know how to check the source code of a web page (e.g. Firefox Menu > Web Developer > Page Source if using Firefox, or Google Menu > More Tools > View Source if using Google Chrome), you can look for tell-tale footprints that the site was built using WordPress …

-(How to view your web page source code using the Firefox web browser)
+(How to view page source code using Firefox)

-Suppose that you are browsing online and you come across a web site that you like, and you wonder if the site uses WordPress …
+Suppose that you are browsing online and you visit a site that you like, and you would like to know if the site uses WordPress …

 First, bring up the site’s source code on your screen, using the methods described above.

-In the source code, you can search for “wp-content” either by scanning the code …
+After the source code of the site loads on your screen, you can search for the words “wp-content” either manually …

 (Using the Firefox browser ‘Find’ function)

-This will quickly tell you if the site runs on WordPress or not.
+This will quickly tell you if the site was built with WordPress or not.

-Note: If you do not find “wp-content” in the source code, it doesn’t necessarily mean that the site you’re looking at is not a WordPress site.
+Note: If you are unable to see “wp-content” within the source code, it does not mean that the site you’re looking at is not a WordPress site.

-There are other ways to find out if the site was built using the WordPress software, as we will soon be discussing.
+There are other ways to find out if a site was built using WordPress, as we will soon see.

-As the focus of this article is to try and help non-technical users, however, we have listed below a number of easier methods you can use to check if your website is built with WordPress other than searching through the source code.
+As the focus of this post is to help non-technical users, however, below you will find a number of easier methods you can use to check if your site is powered by WordPress other than looking at the source code.

 Just Ask Your Webmaster

-While this may seem like the logical thing to do, a number of website development companies, for whatever reason, may build their clients a website and not tell them it’s been built with WordPress.
+While this may seem like the most obvious thing to do, some web developers, for whatever reason, will build clients a website and not tell them it’s been built with WordPress.

-If you have an existing website and you’re not sure what application was used to build it, just ask your developer or whoever built your web site if your website has been built using WordPress.
+If you have an existing website and you’re not sure what CMS application was used to build it, just ask your developer or whoever built your site if it runs on WordPress.

 That was easy, huh?

-Okay … what if you can’t get in touch with your website developer, or what if you’ve come across a website that you really like while surfing online and you would like to know if the site was built using WordPress?
+Okay … what if you can’t reach your webmaster, or what if you’ve come across a website that you really like while browsing the net late at night and want to know if it was built using WordPress?

-If the site uses a WordPress theme where the web templates have not been modified, you can often see a “Proudly powered by WordPress” notice shown below the footer area …
+If the site uses a WordPress theme and the them template has not been edited, you can often find a “Proudly powered by WordPress” message displayed below the footer area …

 (Proudly Powered by WordPress)

-If these simple methods aren’t helpful to you, here are some other ways of identifying WordPress sites …
+If the simple methods above aren’t helpful to you, here are some other ways of identifying WordPress sites …

-Online Tools That Can Tell You If A Website Runs On WordPress
+Sites That Can Tell You If A Website Was Built Using WordPress

-Here are a some online applications that can tell you if the website uses WordPress or not, and what themes or plugins the site uses …
+Here are a some sites that can tell you if your website uses WordPress or not, and what themes or plugins the site uses …

-Is It WordPress? is a free online tool that lets you easily check if a site uses WordPress or not.
+Is It WordPress? is a free tool that lets you easily check if a website uses WordPress or not.

-Using this site is super easy.
-Just type in or paste in the URL of the site into the URL field and click the button next to it.
+Using this tool is very easy.
+Just enter the address of the website into the URL field and click the button next to it.

-It will then search through the URL files and tell you if the site was built using WordPress, and if so, which version of WordPress the site is currently using …
+The tool will search through the URL pages and tell you if the site was built using WordPress, and if so, which version of WordPress the site is currently using …

-If the site is not powered by WordPress, you will get a message similar to the one shown in the screen shot below …
+If the site is not a WordPress-driven web site or blog, you will see a message like the one below …